 Once the pasta is cooked "al chiodo" (to the nail)—a few minutes shy of al dente, just beginning to soften on the exterior, but uncooked at the center—I add quick-cooking shrimp, squid, and cherry tomatoes to the mix, tossing and stirring until the shrimp are opaque and the squid pieces are just cooked through.
 The halved cherry tomatoes will release some of their sweet juices into the sauce, but they'll still hold their shape (we're not looking for burst tomatoes in this dish).
 I add the mussels and clams back to the skillet and toss everything together until all the seafood is heated through and the pasta is al dente, and then serve it immediately.

-- 1 pound (450g) fresh small clams, such as littlenecks, Manilas, or cockles, scrubbed
+1 pound (453g) fresh small clams, such as littlenecks, Manilas, or cockles, scrubbed

-- 8 ounces (225g) cleaned squid, bodies sliced into 1/2-inch-thick rings, small tentacles left whole, larger ones halved (see note)
+8 ounce (225g) cleaned squid, bodies sliced into 1/2-inch-thick rings, small tentacles left whole, larger ones halved (see notes)

 Add wine and clams, increase heat to high, cover, and cook, shaking pan frequently, for 4 minutes.
 Uncover and, using tongs, transfer any clams that have opened to a medium bowl; cover bowl with foil to keep warm.
-Add mussels to skillet, cover, and continue to cook, shaking pan frequently and uncovering to stir and check shellfish every 45 seconds, until clams and mussels have all opened, 2 to 3 minutes longer.
+Add mussels to skillet, cover, and continue to cook, shaking pan frequently and uncovering to stir and check shellfish every 45 seconds, until clams and mussels have all opened, 3 to 4 minutes longer.
 Using tongs, quickly transfer shellfish to bowl, and cover; leave aromatics and liquid in pan.
 Discard any clams or mussels that do not open.

 Add clam juice and 2 cups (475ml) water to skillet and bring mixture to a boil over high heat.
 Add spaghetti and cook, stirring constantly for the first 30 seconds to prevent noodles from sticking and then stirring occasionally, until pasta begins to have some flexibility and is softened on the exterior, but well shy of al dente and still uncooked in the center, about 3 minutes less than the package directions.
 Add water in 1/4 cup (60ml) increments as needed to ensure pasta cooks evenly and doesn't stick to the bottom of the pan.